kmeshavkin/rxmask/README.md

 ## <a name="Example"></a>Example
 Playground will be provided later.
 For now you can see `example/example.html` in the project.

+You can view source code in `./src folder`: `rxmask.ts` for typescript or `rxmask.js` for javascript.

 ## <a name="Installation"></a>Installation
-* To use it in your project as package (to import it) use `npm i rxmask`
-* To use it in browser for plain html download `rxmask.min.js` file from `src/rxmask.min.js` (minified and polyfilled).

-You can also view source code in `./src folder`: `rxmask.ts` for typescript or `rxmask.js` for javascript.

-Then you have three options.

 ### Use it in script tag
-It will work for simple plain html files
+It will work for simple plain html files.

+Download `rxmask.min.js` file from `src/rxmask.min.js` (minified and polyfilled).
 ```HTML
 <head>
   <script src="../src/rxmask.min.js"></script>